runtimeverification/k/k-distribution/k-tutorial/1_basic/05_modules/README.md

 An import in K appears at the top of a module, prior to any sentences.
 It can be specified with the `imports` keyword, followed by a module name.

-For example, here is a simple definition with two modules:
+For example, here is a simple definition with two modules (`lesson-05-d.k`):

 ```k
 module LESSON-05-D-1